kevin-at-datical/liquibase.github.com/documentation/tutorials/oracle_autonomous_transaction_processing_database.md

 You are now ready to start the tutorial!

 ## Tutorial
-To create a Liquibase project with an Oracle ATP database, begin with the following steps:
+To create a Liquibase project with an Oracle ATP or ADW database, begin with the following steps:
-1. Create a new project folder and name it `LiquibaseATP`.
+1. Create a new project folder and name it `LiquibaseATP-ADW`.
-2. Place the `ojdbc` jar driver file in the `LiquibaseATP` project directory.
+2. Place the `ojdbc` jar driver file in the `LiquibaseATP-ADW` project directory.
-3. In your LiquibaseATP folder, create an empty text file.
+3. In your LiquibaseATP-ADW folder, create an empty text file.
 4. Rename the text file to `myChangeLog.xml`.
 >**Note:** *Changelog* files contain a sequence of *changeSets*, each of which make small changes to the structure of your database.
 Instead of creating an empty *changelog* file in step 3, you can also use an existing database to generate a *changelog*.
 For more information see the [Database Changelog File](/documentation/databasechangelog.html) topic.